 Text mining applications in marketing

-Companies that use text mining are consistently amazed at how it transforms their understanding of customers and target audiences and informs strategic decision-making.
+Companies that use text analysis are consistently amazed at how it transforms their understanding of customers and target audiences and informs strategic decision-making.

-In this case, you could use text mining to discover general trends in topical online conversations; you could track responses to competitor campaigns or macro level trends like the cost of living; you could assess regional differences between consumers in different areas; you could even compare positive and negative reviews of yours and competitors’ products.
+In this case, you could use text analytics to discover general trends in topical online conversations; you could track responses to competitor campaigns or macro-level trends like the cost of living; you could assess regional differences between consumers in different areas; you could even compare positive and negative reviews of yours and competitors’ products.

 This data-driven strategic approach could help you to find a niche brand positioning for your recipe kit brand, that capitalizes on a real and unanswered need of consumers.
-All facilitated by text mining.
+All facilitated by text analytics.

 Bingo.
 Not only did you just uncover a new business opportunity, but you also found a new avenue to strengthen your brand and engage in authentic conversations with your target audience.

-The science behind text analysis, natural language processing & machine learning
+The science behind text analysis, natural language processing and machine learning